 It’s no secret that creating digital platforms and ecosystems demands a faster paced-IT capability.
 But is moving to a two-speed IT model the best way to go?

-One fundamental change that’s happened in the last two or three years is the recognition by management teams that they can’t ignore the importance of digital technologies or their influence on markets and business models.
-Organizations have a stark choice; to embrace digital innovations, or die.
+Management teams recognize that they can’t ignore the importance of digital technologies and their influence on markets and business models.
+Organizations have a stark choice; to embrace digital, or die.

 Buy or Build